-If you've had a foundation problem with your home and you have gone through the inspection process then you may have heard your inspector talking about floor elevations or a floor elevation survey.
+If you have gone through or about to go through the foundation inspection process, then you may have heard (or will definitely hear) your inspector discuss floor elevations/a floor elevation survey.

-We are going to dive a little deeper and talk about the 4 main things you need to know about floor elevations surveys.
+This article covers the 4 main things you need to know about floor elevation surveys:

 1. What is a Floor Elevation Survey?

 A floor elevation survey indicates where and by how much your floor elevation differs throughout the entirety of your home.

 First, a base point is established to be used as the primary reference point – point 0.

 After the base is established, elevation readings are taken throughout the home in a thorough and complete manner.

 These measurements are taken to gauge the elevation discrepancies from the base point.